ZAC Prince is the founder and CEO of bankrupt wealth management crypto firm BlockFi.

 Another $30 million was then raised in February 2020.

-In March 2020, BlockFi joined forces with Silvergate Bank to allow clients to make cash deposits through wire transfers to buy Bitcoin.
+In March 2020, BlockFi joined forces with Silvergate Bank to allow clients to make cash deposits through wire transfer to buy Bitcoin.

 Prince said he had been inundated by “requests every day from our existing clients, and also from folks who aren’t already cryptocurrency owners.”